rfresh2/XaeroPlus/README.md

 * Overworld dimension is stored in the "DIM0" directory instead of "null"
   * **You will need to manually change the name of any existing folder in** `.minecraft/XaeroWorldMap/Multiplayer_<server name>/`
 * WorldMap zoom unlocked
-* Increased region loading performance for large worlds.
-Fixes "hangs" on joining a server or switching dimensions.
+* ~~Increased region loading performance for large worlds.
+Fixes "hangs" on joining a server or switching dimensions.~~
-  * Most noticeable when you have 50k+ regions per dimension.
+  * Now included in XaeroWorldMap 1.26.4
 * GUI on WorldMap to pan the map to user entered coordinates.
 * Display distance to waypoints on Waypoints GUI (like JourneyMap)